loyihsu/photogif-mac/README.md

 ## Requirements

-This app uses SwiftUI, so it requires macOS Catalina (v10.15) above to run.
+This app requires macOS v11.5 or above to run.

 ## Contributions

 As this is a young project, some bugs and missing features here and there are expected.
 This project does not support GitHub issues.
-If you want to make any changes or contributions, Pull Requests are welcome.
+If you want to make any changes or contributions, pull requests are welcome.

 ## License